AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/functions.md

 - A constructor behaves almost identically to any other function.
 It's just important for Aztec to be able to identify this function as special: it may only be called once, and will not be deployed as part of the contract.

 An example of a constructor is as follows:
-#include_code constructor /yarn-project/noir-contracts/src/contracts/private_token_contract/src/main.nr rust
+#include_code constructor /yarn-project/noir-contracts/src/contracts/escrow_contract/src/main.nr rust

-In this example (taken from a token contract), the constructor mints `initial_supply` tokens to the passed in `owner`.
+In this example (taken from an escrow contract), the constructor sets the deployer as an `owner`.

 Although constructors are always needed, they are not required to do anything.
 A empty constructor can be created as follows: